 One interesting thing about patchouli is that it was used by Mattel in 1985 to produce the action figure “Stinkor” in the Masters of the Universe line of toys.

-Patchouli helps fight depression and increase sexual desire.
+Patchouli helps fight depression and increases sexual desire.
 It has antimicrobial properties that help prevent the spread of bacteria.

 Would you like some tea?

 Hopefully, you want to incorporate more herbal tea into your diet after learning about these health-promoting properties and herbal tea benefits.

 Our suggestion is to look at the above list of 30 teas and purchase one that provides the specific benefit you’re seeking.
 It is important to remember that when it comes to your health, it isn't just about the foods you eat, but also the drinks you choose.
 That's why you should commit to making drinking tea a habit and using one of the types of herbal that we covered on this page.